pebra/blog/source/_posts/syncthing.md

     systemctl --user enable syncthing.service
     systemctl --user start syncthing.service

-## Setup your to be synced Folders and such
+## Set up your synced Folders and such

-Please see the [documentation](http://docs.syncthing.net/intro/getting-started.html) for all the configuration web GUI stuff, it's very comprehensive.
+Please see the [documentation](http://docs.syncthing.net/intro/getting-started.html) for all the configuration and Web GUI stuff, it's very comprehensive.

 ## Conclusion

 I am really satisfied with this solution as my Dropbox alternative, everything seems to work well and I hope my few notes on setting it up on the Raspberry PI will save you some time while setting up your own Syncthing!